 Never-ending Quotes Process

 You start crunching the numbers, pulling out the services, opening a new reservation number; by now, you know this process in your sleep.
 You produce around fifty quotes a day and don’t have the time to think about it.
-But sales are not getting easier; in the days of the online booking platforms, never-ending content, trips being offered left and right, you have to go an extra mile to confirm the reservation.
+But Tour Operators’ sales processes are not getting easier; in the days of the online booking platforms, never-ending content, trips being offered left and right, you have to go an extra mile to confirm the reservation.

 Two hours later…

 Another quote is created.
-You run third time through numbers, you work on commission, and could not afford a miscalculation.
+You run a third time through numbers, you work on commission, and could not afford a miscalculation.
 Knowing your destination completely helped you, and you know you have created a package that you are close to buying yourself and going on the deserved vacation.
 That is sales; it is not easy; it requires constant interaction with clients and always going the extra mile.
 The good thing is that you have done your “sales” job; you have created the quote with 30+ services, or as your team jokingly says, 30+ supplier inquiries…

 Who Brings us Money?